varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

 Is really just SPDY with WebSockets underneath.

-I'm really not sure I see any benefit to that, execept that the encoding chosen is marginally more efficient to implement in hardware than SPDY.
+I'm really not sure I see any benefit to that, except that the encoding chosen is marginally more efficient to implement in hardware than SPDY.